brianShan974/brianFuck974/README.md

 in the project directory.
 After installation,
-you can run `brianfuck974` to call this interpreter.
+you can run `bfdbg` to call this interpreter.
 If you want to change the name of the command, please refer to `Cargo.toml` and change the `name` under `[[bin]]` before installation.